male type hair loss norwood scale

 Our medical team can help you estimate the number of donor hair grafts you have in your donor area.

-How are the extracted allocated for hair transplant?
+How are the extracted grafts allocated for hair transplant?

 Once the number of required grafts is determined and the new hairline is designed, the next crucial step is understanding how these grafts are allocated for the transplantation process.
 Since each individual’s hair loss pattern is unique, the allocation of grafts must be planned accordingly.